 She previously served as a cultural equity advisor to the Country Dance and Song Society, Chair of the Kansas City Folk Festival and as a member of the inaugural ArtsKC Civic Leadership cohort.

-2025 Charlotte Street Foundation Cultural Producer Grant (Kansas City Folk Festival), Kansas City, MO
+2025 Charlotte Street Foundation Cultural Producer Grant (Kansas City Folk Festival)

-2024 Charlotte Street Foundation Cultural Producer Grant (KC Mutual Aid Free Skool), Kansas City, MO
+2024 Charlotte Street Foundation Cultural Producer Grant (KC Mutual Aid Free Skool)

 2023 No Depression Magazine (banjocraft), Summer Issue